greencloudcomputing/docs/docs/api/builder.md

 :::

 ::::tip tip
-Make sure to choose your architecture type as a parameter when sending your function for it to be built.
+Make sure to include the architecture type as a parameter when sending your function for it to be built.

 When sending your function to be build via the API you must zip the contents of the function folder first.
 ::::